Feel-ix-343/markdown-oxide/docs/Markdown Oxide Docs/v0/Articles/Markdown-Oxide v0.md

 ![[What Is Markdown-Oxide#^whatIsMarkdownOxide]]

-While other integrations may come in the future, the initial version of Markdown-Oxide focuses on composing with your favorite text editor.
 It is implemented as a language server for the [Language Server Protocol(LSP)](https://microsoft.github.io/language-server-protocol/), allowing for various PKM workflows in popular text editors.
 It also is inspired by and highly compatible with Obsidian.

 > [!note] Editor Support
 > The best-supported text editor is Neovim, but also popular with users are VSCode, Helix, and Zed.